import-io/jq-in-the-browser/README.md

 * Comparisons: `==`, `!=`, `<`, `<=`, `>`, `>=`
 * Boolean operators: `and`, `or` (and `not` as a function)
 * Alternative operator: `//`
+* If-then-else expressions: `if A then B else C end`, `if A1 then B1 elif A2 then B2 else C end`
 * Literals: `false`, `true`, `null`, `empty`

 ## Supported functions